malaviya-parth/TOC/01_FA and Regular Languages/07_Grammars/ChomskyHeirarchy.md

 Example: aA -> acbd
          aABcd -> acbDE

-- Now we know length of $\epsilon$ is 0 although S-> $\epsilon$ is accepted provided S must be reused i.e. not appear in RHS of any rule (So only allowed with start symbol)
+- Now we know length of $\epsilon$ is 0 although S-> $\epsilon$ is accepted provided S must not be reused i.e. not appear in RHS of any rule (So only allowed with start symbol)

 Example: <br>
 1. S --> $\epsilon$/A ✅